datasektionen/bawang-content/en/clubs/mottagningen/body.md

 ### Contact us

 We who are responsible for the Reception are called Titel.
-If you want to contact us, you can send an email to titel@d.kth.se.
+If you want to contact us, you can send an email to [titel@datasektionen.se](mailto:titel@datasektionen.se).
 If you want to contact a specific person there are contact information in the side bar.